antmicro/topwrap/docs/source/getting_started.md

 1. Load or save designs.
 2. Toggles the node browser.
 3. Validates the design.
-4. Builds the design which generates the Verilog file in the `/build` directory of the current example and runs the design.
+4. Builds the design if it does not contain errors, a top module will be created in the directory where `topwrap kpm_client` was run.

 ## Appendix: Command-line flow